syegulalp/myjit/README.md

 # Quickstart

+> NOTE: Python 3.9+ is required, due to some functions in the `ast` module only being available there.

 Clone the repo and install requirements from `requirements.txt`.

 The test suite (run `python .\tests\`) should run through the complete feature set.